 About Planning Enforcement In Basildon Borough

-- Building work is underway, or has been undertaken, without the required planning permission
+- Building work which is underway, or has been undertaken without the required planning permission

-- Conditions attached to planning consents are not being complied with
+- Conditions attached to planning consents which are not being complied with

 Certain types of development do not require local planning authority permission as they are permitted by the Town and Country Planning (General Permitted Development) (England) Order 2015.

-Comprehensive information on a householders permitted development rights is freely available on the Planning Portal website, see:
+Further information on a householders permitted development rights, along with other rights can be found on the Planning Portal website, see: